kendayao/Drumkit/README.md

 ## Description

-Drumkit is a response web drum application.
+Drumkit is a responsive web application.
 Play the drums using your mouse or your keyboard.

 ## Table of Contents